You will find out which that is at the end of the article, but really, it’s not just about the cost.

 With weekly events, it’s been a great place to find inspiration.
 Imagine having talks, art pop-up exhibitions, all in the same place.

 Most importantly, I love the cost.
-The pricing structure is very flexible, allowing you to pay monthly or yearly.
+The pricing structure is very flexible, allowing you to pay monthly or daily.

-But even if you pay monthly, you pay $99 for a seat.
-You can bring someone else too!
+But even if you pay monthly, you pay $129 for a seat.

 Many of these spaces will give you a free 3-day pass to try these spaces for free.